Best of Fish and Chips

 Rock & Sole Plaice

-London’s oldest surviving fish and chip shop, established in 1871 and is still bustling (though under different ownership).
+London’s oldest surviving fish and chip shop, established , some say in 1871, others maintain that it opened just after World War.
+It is still bustling (though under different ownership).
 Chunky chips and crisply battered fish.
 Outdoor tables, strung around with coloured lights, come into their own on a balmy summer’s evening.

 Rock & Sole Plaice, 47 Endell St, WC2H 9AJ (020 7836 3785)